SamBelfield/paper/paper.md

 We have made fanatastic insight into the BBOA aging process.
 Nevertheless, questions remain unanswered, so we should get some more funding.

+# Supplementary Files
+Supplementary files that accompany the paper can be found in this section.